Lysosomal acid lipase deficiency: Cause

 Lysosomal acid lipase deficiency is a genetic disease that is autosomal recessive.
 It is an inborn error of metabolism that causes a lysosomal storage disease.
-The condition is caused by a mutation of the LIPA gene, which is responsible for the gene coding of the lysosomal lipase protein (also called lysosomal acid lipase or LAL), which results in a loss of the protein's normal function.
-When LAL functions normally, it breaks down cholesteryl esters and triglycerides in low density lipoprotein particles into free cholesterol and free fatty acids that the body can reuse; when LAL doesn't function, cholesteryl esters and triglycerides build up in the liver, spleen and other organs.
-The accumulation of fat in the walls of the gut and other organs in leads to serious digestive problems including malabsorption, a condition in which the gut fails to absorb nutrients and calories from food, persistent and often forceful vomiting, frequent diarrhea, foul-smelling and fatty stools (steatorrhea), and failure to grow.
+The condition is caused by a mutation of the LIPA gene, which encodes the lysosomal lipase protein (also called lysosomal acid lipase or LAL), that results in a loss of the protein's normal function.
+When LAL functions normally, it breaks down cholesteryl esters and triglycerides in low-density lipoprotein particles into free cholesterol and free fatty acids that the body can reuse; when LAL does not function, cholesteryl esters and triglycerides build up in the liver, spleen, and other organs.
+The accumulation of fat in the walls of the gut and other organs in leads to serious digestive problems, including malabsorption, a condition in which the gut fails to absorb nutrients and calories from food, persistent and often forceful vomiting, frequent diarrhea, foul-smelling and fatty stools (steatorrhea), and failure to grow.

 Lysosomal acid lipase deficiencies occur when a person has defects (mutations) in both copies of the LIPA gene.
-Each parent of a person with LAL deficiency carries one copy of the defective LIPA gene.
-With every pregnancy, parents with a son or daughter affected by LAL deficiency have a 1 in 4 (25%) chance of having another affected child.
+Each parent of a person with LAL-D carries one copy of the defective LIPA gene.
+With every pregnancy, parents with a son or daughter affected by LAL deficiency have a one in four (25%) chance of having another affected child.
 A person born with defects in both LIPA genes is not able to produce adequate amounts of the LAL enzyme.

 Diagnosis

-Blood tests may show anaemia and their lipid profiles are generally similar to people with more common familial hypercholesterolemia, including elevated total cholesterol, elevated low-density lipoprotein cholesterol, decreased high-density lipoprotein cholesterol and elevated serum transaminases.
+Blood tests may show anaemia with lipid profiles that are generally similar to people with more common familial hypercholesterolemia, including elevated total cholesterol, elevated low-density lipoprotein cholesterol, decreased high-density lipoprotein cholesterol, and elevated serum transaminases.

-Liver biopsy findings will generally show a bright yellow-orange color, enlarged, lipid-laden hepatocytes and Kupffer cells, microvesicular and macrovesicular steatosis, fibrosis, and cirrhosis.
+Liver biopsy findings generally show a bright yellow-orange color, enlarged, lipid-laden hepatocytes and Kupffer cells, microvesicular and macrovesicular steatosis, fibrosis, and cirrhosis.
 The only definitive tests are genetic, which may be conducted in any number of ways.